-Yarlington Housing Group (Yarlington) has successfully retained its A2 Moody’s rating.
+Yarlington Housing Group is delighted to have successfully retained its A3 Moody’s rating.